KonishchevDmitry/investments/docs/brokers.md

 The program expects broker statements in `*.html` format.
 For now only basic statements are supported since I don't have more examples of how various situations look like in them.

-<a name="tinkoff"></a>
+<a name="tbank"></a>
-## Тинькофф
+## Т-Банк

 The program expects broker statements in `*.xlsx` format.

-Tinkoff broker statements don't contain any information about corporate actions, so stock splits must be specified manually via `corporate_actions` configuration option.
+T-Bank broker statements don't contain any information about corporate actions, so stock splits must be specified manually via `corporate_actions` configuration option.

 <a name="tinkoff-foreign-income"></a>
 ### Foreign dividend income until 2024

-Until 2024, in which Tinkoff became tax agent for foreign dividend income, the broker statements didn't contain dividend and tax withheld amounts for dividends from non-Russian issuers - only result amount which has been paid.
+Until 2024, in which T-Bank became tax agent for foreign dividend income, the broker statements didn't contain dividend and tax withheld amounts for dividends from non-Russian issuers - only result amount which has been paid.
 This information is provided in a separate foreign income statement (Справка о доходах за пределами РФ) which is only available as *.pdf (very unsuitable for parsing) from your account page.
 But you can ask support for *.xlsx version of it and place it to the broker statements directory.
 The program will find it and merge its information with broker statement.